Meaning making and emotion regulation

 Through the experiences that we had of being understood and being soothed in our earliest care-giving relationships, we learn to mentalize (to have in mind, to make meaning of) our own reactions as well as those of others.
 The ways in which we experienced this “having in mind”, will comfort us, or scare us, or make us anxious, or make us want to run away from it.
 How we respond today is very much imbedded in the early reactions of our caregivers.

 A simple, common example is parents who become highly upset when a child is upset.
-This soon sets a pattern of becoming highly upset when you are upset (and often, blaming the other).
+This soon sets a pattern of becoming highly upset when you are upset (often blaming the other).
 Another example, frequently observed, concern adults who scold and blame children for doing what all children do naturally: jump into puddles, get dirty, squirm in their seats, make a mess, and shout out of sheer joy.
 The stressed adult is unable to access the childhood mind, berating the child for not acting like an adult.

 Anyway, children so readily accept the blame for being in the wrong, parents are easily vindicated, or so they think at that moment.
 Unfortunately these children tend to become increasingly naughty – the exact opposite of what the parent desires.
 In time the children themselves begin to shout and blame – and land in trouble at school, from where they are referred to people like me to “be fixed.”